 Some larger organisation have announced that they will be moving towards a opt-in approach for all direct marketing, however this is not the case for every organisation.
 It is your chance to decide which approach will work best for your charity or organisation.
 In this article we will go through some of the ways your organisation can acquire new supporters under GDPR regulations.

-Under GDPR laws you will only be able to send a marketing email to those who have specifically consented or opted-in to your organisations communications.
+Under GDPR laws you should only send a marketing email to those who have specifically consented or opted-in to your organisations communications.
 Your email database should ensure that individuals have specifically opted-in to email communications from your organisation before proceeding to contact them through email campaigns.

 After a thorogh review of the above, your organisation will still have access to email marketing and it is an effective method of communication.
 We often see higher click rates through email campaigns as especially with a database of individuals who have specifically asked to be sent news and insights by email from your organisation.